 Sarah’s was a favourite of theirs, a mix of quality and atmosphere without any pretence of a fine-dining experience.
 They compromised a distinct theme for range, their menu was among the most comprehensive in town but lacked any heritage, real or contrived.

-‘Ah, Harry, Karen, good to see you back again,’ said the man Harry’s aug told him was named George.
+‘Ah, Harry, Hannah, good to see you back again,’ said the man Harry’s aug told him was named George.

 ‘You too, George,’ Harry said.
 He couldn’t remember meeting the man before.
 ‘Just a table for the two of us.’